Can a 4,000 ft2 Home be Green?

 I hope the foregoing helps explain the reaction of myself and the other designers you've talked with.
 It's not that the straw bale guy (who also turned this project down) and I don't want to help you make something ecological, it's that we can't make something ecological without ecological fundamentals to build on.

 So where do you go from here?
 I suggest you take a breath and really look closely at those fundamentals.
 Read Principles of Ecological Design (article), which could perhaps help make the leap out of the Santa Barbara mind set, which is antithetical to an ecological approach.

 If your wife is not willing to concede an inch on comfort, perhaps she could be persuaded to try life in a very well-designed 2,000 square foot house, with the option of adding more (already designed) space if she hates it.
 You could point out that she would probably not want for space if your family were cruising on a 60-foot yacht, and that your home could be equally well-designed, and twice as big.

-Whether you go "deep green" or some degree of "green veneer" I suggest you hire a project manager with extensive green building experience to prevent yourself from going crazy with work overload and cultural isolation.
+Whether you go "deep green" or some degree of "green veneer" I suggest you hire a project manager with extensive green building experience to prevent yourself from going crazy with work overload and cultural clash with subcontractors.